Side-by-side or 2 up printing

 The result is always the same data across rows of labels.

 If you need different data next to each other, then you should use Label LIVE's Many-Label Page feature.

 The Label dimensions are 1" square

-Once configured, you can run a test print to see the difference.
-Turn on Alignment Lines to get an idea of how the label is formatted.
+Once configured, you can run a printing test to see the difference.
+With Print Preview, you can turn on Alignment Lines to get an idea of how the label is formatted.